kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 Open **AppDelegate.swift** in the **Colleagues** group.
 Notice there is only one method in here: `application(_:didFinishLaunchingWithOptions:)`.
 This implementation switches on `Setting.searchIndexingPreference`, which allows the user to change the behavior of search indexing.

 Notice that the setting's value changes which method is called.
 If you recall, these are the service methods that had `TODO` comments to mark things you'll do later.
 You don't need to do anything other than just be aware of this setting.
-By the way, you can change the setting in the iOS system **Settings** app under **"Colleagues"**.
+You can change the setting in the iOS system **Settings** app under **"Colleagues"**.

 That concludes your tour.
 The rest of the code is view controller logic that you'll modify, but you don't need to know all of it to work with app search.